MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/synapse-monitoring-readme.md

 ---
 title:
-keywords: Azure, python, SDK, API, azure-synapse-monitoring,
+keywords: Azure, python, SDK, API, azure-synapse-monitoring, synapseanalytics
 author: maggiepint
 ms.author: magpint
-ms.date: 12/08/2020
+ms.date: 03/09/2021
 ms.topic: article
 ms.prod: azure
 ms.technology: azure
 ms.devlang: python
-ms.service:
+ms.service: synapseanalytics
 ---

 # Microsoft Azure SDK for Python

 This is the Microsoft Azure Synapse Monitoring Client Library.
-This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
+This package has been tested with Python 2.7, 3.6, 3.7, 3.8 and 3.9.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).